Bosung91/FSAE-High-Voltage-System-Design-and-Optimization/R25evo/r25evo.md

 <center><i>Figure 10: Thermal Conductivities of PCB Layers</i></center>

 <p style='text-align: justify'>
-As one can notice from <i>Figure 10</i>, placing heat sink on surface opposite to precharge resistors, as shown in <i>Figure 11</i> is <b>as ineffective as not placing the heat sink</b>, since the layers insulate heat generated from precharge resistors from reaching the heat sink for proper heat dissipation.
+As one can notice from <i>Figure 10</i>, placing heat sink on surface opposite to precharge resistors, as shown in <i>Figure 11</i> is <b>as ineffective as not placing the heat sink</b>, since the layers insulate heat generated from precharge resistors, preventing proper heat dissipation by the heat sink.
 Thus, the earlier comparison of datasheet and actual values is <b>invalid</b> since the resistors were not properly heat sinked.
 </p>

 <center><img src='../Figures/Burnt Precharge Resistors Side View.jpg'></center>